DaoCloud/DaoCloud-docs/docs/en/docs/kairship/resource/update-service.md

-# Update multi-cloud services
+# Update multicloud services

 Currently, two update methods are provided: editing YAML and form update.

-1. After entering a multi-cloud instance, in the left navigation bar, click `Resource Management` -> `Multi-cloud Service`, click `···` to update the service.
+1. After entering a multicloud instance, in the left navigation bar, click `Resource Management` -> `Multicloud Service`, click `···` to update the service.

     <!--screenshot-->